Twelve Good Men

-Twelve Good Men was a 1936 British crime film directed by Ralph Ince and starring Henry Kendall, Nancy O'Neil and Joyce Kennedy.
+Twelve Good Men (also known as 12 Good Men) is a lost 1936 British crime film directed by Ralph Ince and starring Henry Kendall, Nancy O'Neil and Joyce Kennedy.
+It was written by Sidney Gilliat| and Frank Launder based on the 1928 detective novel The Murders in Praed Street by John Rhode, with the principal series character of the book Doctor Priestley eliminated for the film.
 It was made at Teddington Studios by Warner Brothers as a quota quickie.
-It is based on the 1928 detective thriller The Murders in Praed Street by John Rhode, with the principal series character of the book Doctor Priestley eliminated for the film.

-The film is believed to be lost.
+Preservation status

+The British Film Institute has classed Twelve Good Men as a lost film.
+Its National Archive holds a collection of stills but no film or video materials.

+Plot

+An ex-convict is trying to take revenge on the members of the jury who convicted him.
+Despite being put under police protection at the home of juror and famous actor Charles Drew, two jurors are murdered.
+Aspiring actress Ann Parkes investigates and catches the killer.